ieb/timetables/README.md

 This is an example of generating json subject files from an external source.
 If you have access to the CUDN or a Raven account then you can generate data from Department of Physiology, Development and Neuroscience online timetable.

+Edit pdninput.py to select the year of interest

 Create generator-tmp/pdn-feed.json from http://www.pdn.cam.ac.uk/teaching/resources/timetabledb/htdocs/ (Raven Login required)

     python pdnfeed.py

+If you are outside the CUDN you will need to login with Raven and grab the Raven cookie form your web-browser to let the script act on your behalf eg:

+    python pdnfeed.py -u '1!200!!20010701T001018Z!20330701T001048Z!7200!1332847450-3489-44!xn999!xxx!!!1!XEXmK0Z(ASSK-R8d3zg_'
+    # Note, the above is an example, and wont work, but it should give you an idea of what the cookie looks like.

 Using source-data/lect-lab.csv to discriminate between lectures and labs, generate one json file per subject in generator-tmp/pdn-feed.json